2021 Arizona Wildcats football team

 The 2021 Arizona Wildcats football team represented the University of Arizona during the 2021 NCAA Division I FBS football season.
 They were led by first-year head coach Jedd Fisch, and they played their home games at Arizona Stadium in Tucson, Arizona.
 It was the Wildcats' 122nd season overall and 43rd as a member of the Pac-12 Conference and 11th in the Pac-12 South Division.

-Previous season

-The Wildcats finished the 2020 season 0–5 in Pac-12 play to finish in last place in the South Division.
-The Wildcats had games scheduled against Hawaii, Portland State, and Texas Tech, but cancelled these games on July 10, 2020, due to the PAC-12 Conference's decision to play a conference-only schedule because of the COVID-19 pandemic.
-On December 12, 2020, Kevin Sumlin was fired after three seasons following a 70–7 loss to ASU in the Territorial Cup on December 11, 2020; Sumlin finished at Arizona with a Pac-12 record of 9–20.
-On December 23, 2020, the University of Arizona hired Jedd Fisch as the program's 32nd head coach.